What is a hybrid backup?

 The following examples are benefits of using a hybrid backup arrangement:

-- Cloud backups can help protect data in case of a ransomware attack; while short-term data stored on a NAS can be locked, the same data that has been backed up to a cloud isn't likely to be affected and can subsequently retrieved.
+- Data protection.
+Cloud backups can protect data in case of a ransomware attack.
+While short-term data stored on a NAS might be locked during such an attack, data backed up to a cloud isn't likely to be affected and can be subsequently retrieved.

-- DR activities can be implemented using hybrid backups for rapid recovery of local mission-critical files, and if local storage is disabled, the same resources can be retrieved from the cloud.
+- Disaster recovery.
+DR activities can be implemented using hybrid backups for rapid recovery of local mission-critical files.
+If local storage is disabled, the same resources can be retrieved from the cloud.

-- Movement of workloads -- located in containers, for example -- can be facilitated between hybrid clouds using public and private, if they are both in use, based on operational requirements, e.g., the most frequently used systems are backed up to a public cloud.
+- Workload management.
+Movement of workloads -- located in containers, for example -- can be facilitated between hybrid clouds using public and private approaches, based on operational requirements.

-- Situations in which users already have a private hybrid cloud but need more storage space can use public clouds and save money in the process.
+- Additional storage.
+Users who already have a private hybrid cloud but need more storage space can use public clouds and save money in the process.

-- Users can have increased scalability and agility with hybrid arrangements, while also keeping costs under control.
-Moving some data to the cloud and keeping other key data on premises provides savings because it reduces the amount of on-premises storage equipment, floor space and possibly the number of staff needed in the data center.
+- Scalability.
+Users can have increased scalability and agility with hybrid arrangements, while also keeping costs under control.
+Moving some data to the cloud and keeping other key data on premises provides savings because it reduces the amount of on-premises storage equipment, floor space and possibly staff members needed in the data center.

 Figure 2 provides a side-by-side comparison of public, private and hybrid cloud arrangements based on several important criteria.